casper-network/docs-archive/dapp/getting-started-instructions.md

         └── standard_payment.wasm
 ```

-##### 2. Start the tests, this compiles the folder:
+1. Start the tests, this compiles the folder:

-You will have test code and pre-compiled Wasm provided with the tool compiling the tests invoking the `build.rs`
+You will have test code and pre-compiled Wasm provided with the tool compiling, the tests invoking the `build.rs`

 You can do this by adding it with the configuration `Run/Debug`